In the Apple iOS 15 update due from September 2021, Apple have announced more privacy-focused updates including two that affect email marketing.

 When you send an email from your email service provider (ESP) such as Mailerlite or Active Campaign, your message will include a tracking pixel.

+I should add that this is only applicable to users who open their email using Apple Mail.
 Since a large percentage of people use Apple for email according to this email client share report from Litmus, this looks like it could cause a problem for email marketers.

 Why we need to be able to track open rates